Peja: Education

 Education in Peja is a system with no tuition or fees, mandatory for all children between the ages of 6–18.
-It consists of a nine-year basic comprehensive school (starting at age six and ending at the age of fifteen) secondary general and professional education commonly known as high school and higher education at Haxhi Zeka University of Peja.
+It consists of a nine-year basic comprehensive school (starting at age six and ending at the age of fifteen) secondary general and professional education commonly known as high school and higher education at Haxhi Zeka University.
 It also includes non-mandatory daycare programs for babies and toddlers and a one-year "preschool".
 The school year runs from early September to late June of the following year.
 Winter break runs from late December to early January, dividing the school year into two semesters.
 Peja is the only city in Kosovo that offers high school education in arts and there is also a school for the visually impaired.

+Water supply and sewage

+Peja has two main water sources, the White Drin and the "Ujë i bardhë" source.
+These two sources supply the entire city of Peja together with 18 villages with clean drinking water.
+The water is filtered in several stations located across the city, as well as disinfected with the use of chlorine.
+The capacity for the two water systems is 1,200 l/s, however during the summer nearly 70% of water is lost due to technical issues, illegal logging and old pipes, leading to issues for the people of Peja.
+Recent attempts have been made by the creation of organizations such as "GEUK" to fix the problems of water supplies and sewage systems in Peja however despite this many problems still remain.
+The sewage system of Peja was projected in 1976 and was built in the late 70's.
+It spans 73 km covering 63% of the urban population, however it is not present in most villages.
+The sewage system of the city has several issues, with it not covering parts of the urban and rural population, inadequate dimensions for the network and the usage of the Lumbardh of Peja as a disposal for sewage water.
+Water supplies and sewage waters are managed by the local company "Hidrodrini", while the sewage system is managed by the municipal government.

 Demography

-The Agjencia e Statistikave të Kosovës (ASK) estimated the population of the municipality of Peja at 96,450 in 2011.
+According to the last census of 2024 conducted by Kosovo Agency of Statistics, the municipality of Peja has 82,745 inhabitants.

 According to the 1981 census, the city urban area had a population of 54,497 inhabitants; according to the 1991 census it had grown to 68,163.
 According to the 2011 census, around 49,000 people live in the city of Peja.

-The vast majority of the inhabitants are Kosovo Albanians.
-Most Kosovo Serbs live in the village enclaves of Goraždevac, Belo Polje and Ljevoša.
-There is also a large Bosniak community in the city of Peja and in Vitomirica, while significant Roma, Ashkali and Egyptian communities reside in urban and rural areas.
+The population is predominantly Albanian, comprising 91.22% of the residents.
+The largest minority group consists of Bosniaks, making up 3.59% of the population.
+Additionally, Egyptians account for 2.32%, Roma for 1.07%, and the remaining residents are Serbs, Ashkali and Gorani.

-The ethnic composition of the city municipal area:
+The ethnic composition of the municipality: